jaymordevera/link22.O/README.md

 3. Locate **main.dart** file using this relative path (***link22.O/lib/main.dart***).

-4. If it is your first time viewing the file, click on **Get dependecies** in the top-bar and wait for the process to finish.
+4. If it is your first time viewing the file, click on **Get dependencies** in the top-bar and wait for the process to finish.

 5. That's it!